Muscle Activation Techniques

-Now that you know a bit more about how Muscle Activation Technique works, what can you expect from a typical muscle activation session?
+Now that you know a bit more about how Muscle Activation Technique by Greg Roskopf works, what can you expect from a typical muscle activation session?

 - In order for MAT to be effective, your Muscle Activation Techniques trainer will need to get a good idea of how your body has been operating.
 The first session will consist of an extensive discussion about your health history.
 This usually involves your injury history and training.

 - The next step is an examination of your current ranges of motion at all the moveable joints in your body.
 This will involve things like raising your legs, twisting your waist.
-These tests help identify your biggest limitations so your Muscle Activation Techniques trainer can formulate a proper plan.
+These tests help identify your biggest limitations so your Master MAT trainer can formulate a proper plan.

 - The next step involves a manual muscle test in a specific position and direction of force in order to emphasize certain muscle tissue.
 If your muscle test is strong, you will move on to the next muscle.
 However if the muscle does not immediately contract and continue to sustain that contraction, you will move to the next step.

-- Your Muscle Activation Techniques trainer will then formulate a plan in order to increase your muscles ability to contract.
+- Your MAT trainer will then formulate a plan in order to increase your muscles ability to contract.
 They will constantly retest your muscles to see which method of activation is the most effective for your body.
 Their ultimate goal is to get all the muscles related to that specific position and range of motion to test strong.

 Your Muscle Activation Techniques trainer will then formulate a plan in order to increase your muscles ability to contract.
 You will constantly have your muscles retested to see which method of activation is the most effective for your body.
 The ultimate goal during your session is to get all the muscles related to that specific position and range of motion to test strong.

-After your session of Muscle Activation Techniques there is one of three things that could experience as a result of your muscle being activated.
+After your session of there is one of three things that could experience as a result of your muscle being activated.